Djibril – The Devil Angel: Powers

 As far as can be told, Djibril Zero, Super X-32 and Misty Mei cannot use any version of this ability, the former due to being artificially created, the latter due to never appearing in any of the three games as an angel.

 "Zero Cannon": An ability shown for Djibril Zero in the anime, it allows her to attack demons at more extreme ranges, by firing a beam of positively charged Amore, with the side effect that it cannot be used to defeat Devil Angels, including artificial ones like Super X-32.

 Theme songs

 In the series, the opening theme songs differ from one another.
 Game theme songs were later inserted in the anime series at the end of credits, when the episode ends, in lieu of title credits.
 These were supplemented in the latest two games by ending themes, with both games having their opening sequences released online well in advance of the game's release.

 In the original three games, The themes, where appropriate, are used in instrumental form as a leitmotif for each of the main female leads, and a remixed instrumental form is used as the menu theme for all four games.
-The lyrics, composer, and vocals of the theme songs were written by the Japanese pop rock band, Funta (Under the name of U), with the help of the anime J-pop company, GWAVE.
+The lyrics, composer, and vocals of the theme songs for all six games were written by the Japanese pop rock band, Funta (Under the name of U), with the help of the anime J-pop company, GWAVE.